madeleine-jane/portfolio/public/assets/glass_voicemail/content/glass_voicemail.md

 I landed on [Voronoi diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram) as a method for generating a glass pattern.
 A Voronoi diagram tesselates a plane into simple polygons based on a set of points on that plane.

 So now all I needed was to choose a set of points to use for the Voronoi diagram.
 I wanted to create a data visualization, so I needed to choose a set of points that represented some meaningful data.
-I found an old voicemail, and then:
+I found a voicemail from my mom, and then:
 - Sampled the amplitude peaks from the soundwave
 - Used the amplitude peaks to create a set of points
 - Used those points to create the Voronoi diagram.